RohitKatakamAi/New_Repo/README.md

 # New_Repo
-This is my first Git Repository
+This is my first Git Repository.
+Author - Rohit Katakam